 The Crowell Art Gallery in the back of the Library showcases the incredible talent and diversity of artists in our, and neighboring, communities.
-From December to February the Library exhibits its permanent collection of works by fifteen southern Vermont artists, purchased and selected by Robert Crowell.
-Each month thereafter features a different exhibitor, usually with a Saturday-afternoon reception to meet the artist.
+From January to February the Library exhibits its permanent collection of works by southern Vermont artists, purchased and selected by Robert Crowell.
+Each month thereafter features a different exhibitor, sometimes with a Saturday afternoon reception to meet the artist.

 Kate Hennessy, Floorcloth Maker, through September 28th

 Like many people, I had never heard of hand-painted canvas floorcloths until a neighbor, floorcloth artist, Lisa Curry Mair, from Weathersfield, Vermont, was looking for a helper.
 I apprenticed with her for six months, and from that small beginning, I fell in love with the materials, the process and the outcome.
 I am inspired by traditional 18th- and 19th-century American and English designs, but I also enjoy exploring folk motifs from around the world, especially Celtic.
 I am always looking for ideas that will sit well in kitchens, dining rooms, bathrooms, or hallways as I’m a great believer of functional art and living one’s daily life with beautiful and unique things.
 Painting floorcloths is a simple and freeing way for me to explore color and design, happily knowing that they will be used and worn.

 N W Casey, Photography, October 5-26

 N W Casey’s Kaleidoscope photographs are from original images, and the digital manipulation is a separate manifestation in which a complexity is created that is continuously interesting.
 He is among the first modern artists to use this combination of media as a serious art form.